EQI MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already declare readOnlyHint, idempotentHint, and destructiveHint.
-The description adds that the response is cached, originates from a GET endpoint, and is a single aggregated response with no batch semantics.
-This adds valuable behavioral context beyond the annotations.
+The description adds value by specifying that the result is cached for the session and a single aggregated response without batch ids, going beyond what annotations provide.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.